Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Cache Performance Simulations

-where $\beta$ is a weight \revrev{}{factor} giving more (or less) weight to the importance of small quality differences between neighboring tiles in the 360-space \revrev{and}{versus} \revrev{the quality being viewed,}{high expected viewing quality,} and $u(q_n)$ is a concave utility \revrev{to watch at}{achieved when viewing at} quality \revtwo{$q_n$, and maximize}{$q_n$. \revthree{In particular, in}{At} each step of the simulation, each client maximizes} this objective function given the capacity \revrev{constraints}{constraint} that

-where $r(q_n)$ is the size of tile $n$.
+where $\beta$ is a weight factor giving more (or less) weight to the importance of small quality differences between neighboring tiles in the 360$\degree$ space versus high expected viewing quality, and $u(q_n)$ is a concave utility achieved when viewing at quality $q_n$.
+At each step of the simulation, each client maximizes this objective function given the capacity constraint that $\sum_{n=0}^{N-1} r(q_n) \le C_{i,k}$, where $r(q_n)$ is the size of tile $n$.
 To find the optimal solution for a given $C_{i,k}$ and $P_n(n)$ we solve the above optimization problem using dynamic programming~\cite{AAK+18}.

+\revAA{}{{\bf Greedy tile selection for general viewport:} For the case when we have a 2D grid of tiles, we implemented a greedy approach based on the slightly modified objective function:

+where $\delta_{m,n} = 1$ if tiles $m$ and $n$ are direct neighbors (share a side, accounting for wrap-around effects) in the grid, and 0 otherwise.
+For the greedy allocation we simply started with a zero-bandwidth allocation for each tile, and then greedily allocated more and more bandwidth as long as there was free bandwidth to allocate from the total bandwidth budget $C_{i,k}$ (for client $i$, chunk $k$) and there existed at least one more feasible allocation that can be made.
+Here, in each step, we selected to increase bandwidth (one quality level) for the tile that maximized the relative increase in utility per consumed bandwidth unit and that still fits within the capacity constraint.
+In particular, in each step we select to increase the quality level (and bandwidth allocation) to the tile that maximizes the ratio $\frac{\Delta_n}{r(q_n^{new})-r(q_n^{old})}$, where $\Delta_n$ is the objective function if applying the change (``new" allocation) minus the objective function with the ``old" allocation.}